Everybody’s working for the weekend, or so the song goes. But would if you could make your weekends work for you by making extra money?

-In this post, I’ll share some of the most popular weekend jobs–and hopefully a few you’ve never thought of too!
+In this post, I’ll share some of the most popular weekend side hustles–and hopefully a few you’ve never thought of too!
 I’ll try and break down the earning potential for each and offer some suggested next steps if you want to dig deeper.

 Ready?
 Let’s do it!